Pewdeadcake/Pewdeadcake/README.md

 # helo! my name is Khoi, your average clown with no sense of humor ig?

 Currently 15.
-Studying at Phan Dinh Phung High School
+Studying at Phan Dinh Phung High School -YOU ARE NOW A+ DEVELOPER ON THIS PLATFORM-
 <table>
   <tr>
     <td>You are visitor</td>